 The District offers a tax deferred annuity plan for its employees.
-The plan permits participants to defer a portion of their salary until future years under elective deferrals (employee contribution).
+The plan permits participants to defer a portion of their salary until future years under two types of deferrals: elective deferrals (employee contribution).

 The District complies with IRS regulations that require school districts to have a written plan to include participating investment companies, types of investments, loans, transfers, and various requirements.
-The plan is administered by a third party administrator.
+The plan is administered by The OMNI Group, effective March 2014.
 The plan assets are assets of the District employees, not the school district, and are therefore not reflected on these financial statements.

-NOTE 15: TERMINATION BENEFITS
+NOTE 16: TERMINATION BENEFITS